Set up Application Insights for your ASP.NET website

 In the portal, click any tile or chart to see more detail.

 Publish your app to your IIS server or to Azure.
 Watch Live Metrics Stream to make sure everything is running smoothly.

-Your telemetry builds up in the Application Insights portal, where you can monitor metrics, search your telemetry, and set up dashboards.
+Your telemetry builds up in the Application Insights portal, where you can monitor metrics, search your telemetry.
 You can also use the powerful Kusto query language to analyze usage and performance, or to find specific events.